borangundogan/Machine-Learning-Algorithms/README.md

 # Machine-Learning-Algorithms
-In this file, I created the most sig machine learning algorithms.
+In this file, I created the most significant machine learning algorithms.